-- Insolvency claims, in turn, are classified as follows: - special privilege claims, which basically refers to claims which benefit from certain security interest on certain assets (essentially in rem security, to the extent secured by in rem security);34 - general privilege claims, which refers to, among others, certain labour debts and certain debts with public administrations corresponding to tax debts and social security obligations (which are recognised as generally privileged for half of their amount), and debts held by the creditor applying for the corresponding insolvency proceedings (to the extent such application has been approved) up to 50 per cent of the amount of such debt.
-Up to 50 per cent of the amount of either any interim financing (financiación interina)35 or new financing (nueva financiación)36 provided within the framework of an homologated restructuring plan shall also benefit from general privileges, to the extent that the claims affected by the relevant plan represent at least 51 per cent of the total liabilities of the insolvent debtor.
-In the same line, in case the interim financing or the new financing is provided by parties who are specially related to the debtor, 50 per cent of the amount of such financings shall also benefit from general privileges to the extent that the claims affected by the relevant restructuring plan represent at least 60 per cent of the total liabilities of the insolvent debtor (deducting the claims held by any specially related person to the insolvent debtor to calculate the aforementioned majority); - c ordinary claims (unsubordinated and non-privileged claims); and - d subordinated claims.
-Debts subordinated by virtue of law include, inter alia, claims that have been notified late by the creditors (other than claims of mandatory recognition), fines, profit participation loans, claims related to accrued and unpaid interest unless and to the extent they are secured by an in rem right, as well as, in particular, credit rights held by parties that are specially related to the debtor (discussed further in Section IV.ii).
+Insolvency claims, in turn, are classified as follows:

+- special privilege claims, referring to claims that benefit from security interest on certain assets (essentially in rem security, to the extent secured by in rem security);- - 2. general privilege claims, referring to, among others, certain labour debts and debts with public administrations corresponding to tax debts and social security obligations (recognised as generally privileged for half of their amount), and debts held by the creditor applying for the corresponding insolvency proceedings (to the extent such application has been approved) up to 50 per cent of the amount of such debt.
+Up to 50 per cent of the amount of either any interim financing [31] or new financing provided within the framework of a homologated restructuring plan also benefits from general privileges, to the extent that the claims affected by the relevant plan represent at least 51 per cent of the total liabilities of the insolvent debtor.
+In the same line, if the interim financing or new financing is provided by parties who are specially related to the debtor, 50 per cent of the amount of such financings will also benefit from general privileges to the extent that the claims affected by the relevant restructuring plan represent at least 60 per cent of the total liabilities of the insolvent debtor (deducting the claims held by any specially related person to the insolvent debtor to calculate the aforementioned majority);

+- 3. ordinary claims (unsubordinated and non-privileged claims); and - 4. subordinated claims; debts subordinated by virtue of law include, among others, claims that have been notified late by the creditors (other than claims of mandatory recognition), fines, profit participation loans, claims related to accrued and unpaid interest unless and to the extent they are secured by an in rem right, as well as, in particular, credit rights held by parties that are specially related to the debtor (discussed further in Section IV.ii).